jobayer977/javascript-interview-questions/README.md

  ### 1.6 List down some of the features of ES6 ?
- ## List down some of the features of ES6 ?

 Below are the list of some new features of ES6,

 - Support for constants or immutable variables